nathanecross/sleep-deprivation/README.md

 # About

-This repository is related to projects using multimodal neuroimaging (EEG,fMRI) during cognitive tasks, following total sleep deprivation (24hr) performed on 20 young, healthy adults at the PERFORM Centre, Montreal, Canada.
+This repository is related to projects using multimodal neuroimaging (EEG+fMRI) during cognitive tasks, following total sleep deprivation (24hr) performed on 20 young, healthy adults at the PERFORM Centre, Montreal, Canada.

 ![](Gradients/Figures/img/Figure-1.png)